Interview Mandy Marquardt

 When you're tuning in at the Olympic Games next season then you'll problably want to cheer for Mandy Marquardt.
 The 18 times American track champion is an inspiration for many people with and without diabetes.
 She's currently part of of the Novo Norvdisk team, a cycling project that offers chances to diabetes-patients to perform in races on the highest level.
 The 28 years old track cyclist from Pensylvania had a very nice interview with us.
 Below you can read more about her Road to Tokyo 2021.

-18 American national titles.
-That seems to be an enormous amount of titles.
-Is it something that you got used too or every new title still feels as exciting as your first one?
+titles.
+Is it something that you got used too or every new title

 All titles are special for different reasons.
 My first two national titles came in 2003, a month before I turned 12.
 My parents drove from our home in south Florida to Texas for me to compete in the U.S. Junior Women’s 10-12 Road National Championships.
 It was incredible to win two gold medals, in the criterium and time trial, and also earn a silver, in the road race.